Mescaline: Pharmacodynamics

 Mescaline is a relatively low-potency psychedelic, with active doses in the hundreds of milligrams and micromolar affinities for the serotonin 5-HT_{2A} receptor.
-For comparison, psilocybin is approximately 20-fold more potent (doses in the tens of milligrams) and lysergic acid diethylamide (LSD) is approximately 2,000-fold more potent (doses in the tens to hundreds of micrograms).
+For comparison, psilocybin is approximately 25-fold more potent (doses in the tens of milligrams) and lysergic acid diethylamide (LSD) is approximately 5,000-fold more potent (doses in the tens to hundreds of micrograms).
 There have been efforts to develop more potent analogues of mescaline.
 Difluoromescaline and trifluoromescaline are more potent than mescaline, as is its amphetamine homologue TMA.
 Escaline and proscaline are also both more potent than mescaline, showing the importance of the 4-position substituent with regard to receptor binding.

+Mescaline has been uniquely found to robustly produce aggression in rodents, an effect not shared by various other psychedelics.
+It is unclear why mescaline produces more nausea and vomiting than other psychedelics like LSD and psilocybin in humans.
+In any case, the serotonin 5-HT_{2A} receptor antagonist ketanserin blocked not only the psychoactive but also the physical side effects of mescaline including nausea and vomiting, suggesting that these effects may be mediated by serotonin 5-HT_{2A} receptor activation.
+Mescaline has been found to increase oxytocin levels in humans and to a greater extent than LSD or psilocybin at equivalent doses.

 There is no evidence of acute tolerance with mescaline.
 However, tolerance to mescaline builds with repeated use, lasting for a few days.
-The drug causes cross-tolerance with other serotonergic psychedelics such as LSD and psilocybin.
+The drug causes cross-tolerance with other psychedelics like LSD and psilocybin.

 The cryo-EM structures of the serotonin 5-HT_{2A} receptor with mescaline, as well as with various other psychedelics and serotonin 5-HT_{2A} receptor agonists, have been solved and published by Bryan L. Roth and colleagues.

+Mescaline has been found to bind to tubulin and act as a highly potent mitotic inhibitor similarly to its cyclized derivatives colchicine and demecolcine.
+Aside from the identification of this action however, it does not appear to have been further studied.

 Pharmacokinetics

 Absorption

 Mescaline is usually taken orally, although it may also be insufflated, smoked, or given intravenously.
 Taken orally, it is rapidly absorbed from the gastrointestinal tract.
 The oral bioavailability of mescaline is unknown.
 However, since at least 53% of orally administered mescaline is excreted in urine unchanged, the bioavailability appears to be at least 53%.
 Peak concentrations of mescaline occur after approximately 1.6 to 2.3 hours on average (range 1.0–6.0 hours).
+However, there is a delay of 1 to 2 hours following peak levels in terms of the drug producing maximal psychoactive and behavioral effects.
 The pharmacokinetics of mescaline are dose-proportional over an oral dose range of 100 to 800 mg.